 Here’s the thing.
 If you’re training in a low-carb state, you probably need more electrolytes.
 Especially sodium.
 But glucose?
 That varies greatly from person to person, regimen to regimen.

-That's why my coaches, Tyler and Luis, originally developed an electrolyte protocol and ultimately what led us to launch LMNT Recharge.
+That's why my coaches, Tyler and Luis, originally developed an electrolyte protocol and ultimately what led us to launch LMNT.
 Our electrolyte blend lets you take sodium, potassium, and magnesium—the real keys to hydration—apart from sugar.